 21 lived almost twice as long as other wolves.
 The average lifespan is only five years and most die fighting to protect their family from rival wolves.
 He was 9 years old and as far as we could tell, he may have been the only wolf we’ve had that died of old age.

-Dive into the world of Yellowstone’s wolves with our Spring Wolf & Bear Discovery Package.
+Dive into the world of Yellowstone’s wolves with our Fall Wolf & Elk Discovery Package.
 You’ll join a Yellowstone Forever Institute naturalist guide for sunrise trips in Yellowstone’s Northern Range to look for these charismatic carnivores.
 During the day, you’ll take leisurely hikes in their habitat, learning about their behavior, ecology, and conservation.
-Throughout, you’ll be immersed in the beauty and wonders of Yellowstone in the spring.
+Throughout, you’ll be immersed in the beauty and wonders of Yellowstone in the fall.

 Specializing in American travel, Gary McKechnie is the author of National Geographic’s USA 101, Ten Best of Everything: National Parks, and Great American Motorcycle Tours.
 He lectures on American travel and history aboard the ships of the Cunard, Seabourn, and Silversea lines.